2015 IFAF World Championship: Round 2

-Brazil figured out how to win at the IFAF World Championship level in just its second game.
+In their second game in tournament history, Brazil defeated South Korea 28–0 for their first victory.
 Brazil dominated from whistle to whistle.
-Running back Bruno Santucci led all rushers with 108 yards on 8 carries and Romulo Ramus joined him with a 93-yard performance on 10 carries.
-Quarterback Rodrigo Dantas was 8–18 for 84 yards and two touchdowns, while Rhudson Fonseca had a touchdown and 45 yards passing.
-Rodrigo Pons (5 catches, 60 yards, 2 touchdowns) and Azevedo (3 catches, 38 yards, 1 touchdown) caused all sorts of problems as well.
-The play that swung things came after Brazil's only turnover.
-Down 18–0 midway through the third quarter, South Korea had the ball on Brazil's 38 and was looking to cut into the lead.
-But Macros da Rocha jumped in front the pass of South Korea's Hoon Kim and returned it to the South Korea 19.
-Pons then scored the second of his two touchdowns.
-Due to Canada's withdrawal, South Korea advanced to the fifth place match and Brazil advanced to a match against Australia where the winner of that game would face South Korea in the fifth place match.
+Bruno Santucci led all rushers with 108 yards on 8 carries while Romulo Ramus ran for 93 yards on 10 carries.
+Quarterback Rodrigo Dantas completed 8 of 18 for 84 yards and two touchdowns while Rhudson Fonseca passed for 45 yards and a touchdown.
+Rodrigo Pons had 5 catches for 60 yards and two touchdowns while Heron Azevedo made three catches for 38 yards and one touchdown.
+The play that swung things around came after Brazil's only turnover.
+Trailing 18–0 midway through the third quarter, South Korea had the ball on Brazil's 38.
+Marcos da Rocha intercepted a pass from Hoon Kim, allowing Pons to score the second of his two touchdowns on the next play.
+South Korea advanced to the fifth place match and Brazil advanced to a match against Australia for the right to face South Korea in the fifth place match.